Suri111200/Suri111200/README.md

 # Hello there! <img src="https://raw.githubusercontent.com/MartinHeinz/MartinHeinz/master/wave.gif" width="30px">

 My name is Soorya Saravanapavan, and I'm a Software Engineering student at the University of Ottawa.
-I'm from Brampton, Canada, and I'm currently looking for internships for the summer of 2021!
+I'm from Brampton, Canada, and I'm currently looking for internships for the fall of 2021!

 Note: This page is still a WIP.
 More updates soon!